aylestoneallotments/www.aylestoneallotments.co.uk/_posts/2017-04-04-available-while-stock-lasts.md

 published: true
 title: Available While Stock Lasts
 ---
 Potatoes, onions and garlic are currently available from our [Seed Hut](/shop/).
-Make sure you to pick yours up to avoid disappointment.
+Stocks are limited so make sure you pick up yours soon!

 ### Potatoes